Klopez851/FirstSpringAPI/README.md

-# Notes API
+# Task API
-a simple Spring Boot REST API for managing tasks, using an in-memory H2 database.
+a simple Spring Boot REST API for managing tasks, using an in-memory H2 database and local hosting.

 This project demonstrates the standard Spring Boot structure with Controllers, Services, Repositories, and Entities.